 What Is an Example of Online Reputation Management?

 The world of online reputation management has grown to encompass many different aspects.
 Reputation management can include anything from information removal services, to review generation, to social media management.

 Corporate reputation management can (and should if you’re devoting maximum effort into it) be a full-time job.
-For a small business or company in the midst of growth, there can be nothing more beneficial – or damning, depending on how you approach it – than how you handle your public image.
+For a small business or company in the midst of growth, there can be nothing more beneficial – or damning, depending on how you approach it – than how you handle your public or brand image.

 A truly effective reputation management service will not just be monitoring for distasteful, incorrect information in order to correct it.
 The best reputation management services will be actively promoting a positive perception of your business in as many places as possible, enhancing your online visibility while at the same time promoting a public positive outlook.

 Volume and transparency are the names of the game here.
 It’s no secret that the more people who are aware of your businesses, the more potential business you can drum up.
 The trick is to have your name associated with positive sentiments.
 Have you ever heard the phrase “There’s no such thing as bad press”?
 This is, unfortunately, a very large fallacy: negative press surrounding an up-and-coming business is a sure-fire way to put a halt to any successful dealings.